 Burning pain is common; food may worsen gastric ulcer symptoms but relieve duodenal ulcer symptoms.

 Acute complications include gastrointestinal bleeding and perforation; chronic complications include gastric outlet obstruction, recurrence, and, when H. pylori infection is the cause, stomach cancer.

 Diagnose with endoscopy and do tests for H. pylori infection.

-Give acid-suppressing drugs and therapy to eradicate H. pylori.
+Give acid-suppressing medications to eradicate H. pylori.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American College of Gastroenterology: Guidelines for the treatment of Helicobacter pylori infection (2017)